Some owners are lucky because their Maine Coons are super-cuddly and some know Maine Coon love is displayed in other ways.

 3) Your Maine Coon will stare at you

 There are several ways a Maine Coon can stare at you and it is not all about its eyes.
 Often, our Maine Coons will just sit there staring at me, purring.
 I don’t quite know what they want but they’re obviously quite happy.

-The Maine Coon does have a few similarities to the personality of a dog and not wanting to be left alone is definitely one of those traits.
-The Maine Coon can be come anxious if left alone for long periods and will always want to know where you are.
+A Maine Coon does have a few similarities to a dog personality and not wanting to be left alone is definitely one of those traits.
+The Maine Coon can become anxious if left alone for long periods and will always want to know where you are.